What IS a Bernedoodle?

 As a "breed", the longevity of our well bred bernedoodle should be about 12-14+ years, making this a very hardy hybrid that will give your family many years of fun and excitement and loyalty.
 We do thorough genetic testing of our adults that we use in our breeding program to assure that you are purchasing the healthiest of bernedoodle puppies.
 Our Bernese mountain dogs come from very long-lived blood lines in Western Europe and these longer lifespans is one of the many reasons we obtain our Berners from several specific populations known for their longevity.
 Obviously we can't guarantee lifespan as there are many variables outside of our control (not to mention, environment, stress, climate, food, etc.).
 But track record seems to show a longer lifespan.

 Is the Bernedoodle for Everybody?

 I would like to think so, but if you do not plan on being with your bernedoodle and keeping it with you, in your home, as part of your home, this is definitely not the dog for you.
 They thrive on being with the family and not isolated (we believe this is the case for all dogs, and especially bernedoodles).
-Any of our puppies kept in a permanent kennel situation, on a tether, or the like, will violate the terms and conditions of our puppy contract and will have to render the puppy or dog back to Premier Doodles (see puppy contract in link above).
-We definitely support crate training, but these dogs are not meant to live their life in a crate nor kennel!
+Any of our puppies kept in a permanent kennel situation, on a tether, or the like, will violate the terms and conditions of our puppy contract and will have to render the puppy or dog back to Premier Doodles (see puppy contract in Puppy Central tab above).
+We definitely support crate training as a training tool during housebreaking, but these dogs are not meant to live their life in a crate nor kennel!

 If you want a pet that prefers to be in isolation, you may want to consider a nonsocial pet (perhaps a Betta fish!).